David Gordon Green's unrealized projects: A Confederacy of Dunces

 In November 2002, it was announced that Green was to helm a film adaptation of John Kennedy Toole's A Confederacy of Dunces for Miramax Films, which bought the film rights to the novel from Paramount Pictures in June that same year.
 Will Ferrell was to have portrayed Ignatius J. Reilly and Lily Tomlin, Drew Barrymore, Mos Def and Olympia Dukakis were to have co-starred.
 The script was written by Steven Soderbergh and Scott Kramer.
 It was reported in 2003 that Barrymore's production company Flower Films was to co-produce the film with Warner Bros.
 Principal photography was planned to occur in New Orleans in 2004.
 The film never came to fruition.
 It has been said that Hurricane Katrina played a factor in the film's cancellation.

 The Secret Life of Bees

-In March 2003, it was reported that Green was planning to direct a film adaptation of Sue Monk Kidd's The Secret Life of Bees.
+In March 2003, it was reported that Green was planning to direct a film adaptation of Sue Monk Kidd's novel The Secret Life of Bees.
 Then, in 2004, it was announced that Green will write and direct the film for Focus Features, with Lauren Shuler Donner serving as producer.
 A film was eventually released in 2008 without Green's involvement.